thomashirtz/awesome-chinese-learning/README.md

 The equivalent of Coursera in Chinese, you can use the Zhongwen + F11 Mode in order to have the possibility of a dictionary pop-up when watching classes.

 ### [Chinese Zero To Hero](https://chinesezerotohero.teachable.com/courses)
 The platform contains many Chinese courses.
-It is not free, however, it works as a one-time purchase.
+It is not free; however, it works as a one-time purchase.
 Very clean and exceptionally well made.
 The classes are based on the books from BLCU.

 ### [Viki](https://www.viki.com/)
 Shows and movies with a built-in lookup of the Chinese subtitles are available.
-It is extremely well made, however, the selection of shows having the feature was quite poor several years ago.
+It is extremely well made; however, the selection of shows having the feature was quite poor several years ago.

 ### Others
 1. [Youku (优酷)](https://www.youku.com/)